cpaxton/germ/Readme.md

 ### GERM Predicator

 This package contains the code to produce predicates from object relationship information.
-It is written in C++.
+It is written in C++ and uses the Germ ROS messages to communicate to the database.

 ### GERM Neo4j

-This is the interface to the Neo4j database back-end.
+The `germ_neo4j` package is the interface to the Neo4j database back-end.

+It contains code that creates classes, entities, and predicates in a connected Neo4j database.

 ### GERM Messages

 This package provides the message types we want.

+### GERM ROS

+The package `germ_ros` provides a connection between GERM's Neo4j back and and different application-specific modules via ROS messages.